Cauteros974/recipe-social/README.md

-# 🍳 SocialCook — Interactive Recipe Platform
+# 🍳 RecipeSocial — Interactive Recipe Platform

-SocialCook is a modern, full-featured React application designed for food enthusiasts to share recipes, plan shopping, and streamline their cooking process.
+RecipeSocial is a modern, full-featured React application designed for food enthusiasts to share recipes, plan shopping, and streamline their cooking process.

 ## 🌟 Key Features